jnicolasdz/Advanced-Programming-Workshops/Workshop-2/README.md

 As a computer science student, I want more domestic electrocnic devices options like coffe maker, fridge and steam iron.

+As a computer science students, we want be able to buy microcontrollers, graphical drawing tablets, pickit's and rasperry pi for our academic projects

+As a computer science students, we want baffles and Tv to entrain us

+As a computer science students we wantk kyboards, table to take notes, multiple charger and smartwatch to improve our productivity

+As a computer science student, I want to buy a computer without OS pre-installed so that I can work in a personalized computer within the purchase

 The UML are based on this new user stories but It doesn't implemented in code.
 The update code is for repair the missing functions of the las workshop